DibranMulder/dibranmulder-blog/source/_posts/Azure-functions-V2-with-EF-Core.md

 ## Migrations
 So we've got a DbContext setup and injected it into our Azure Functions, the next thing what you probably want to do is to use Migrations.
 EF core comes with great command line tooling, remember when we were using the Package Manager console to execute some Powershell?
 Finally those days are over.
 With the new `dotnet ef` tooling you can just do it from the command line.

-There is no such thing as `Enable-Migations` anymore, you just add a Migration and you've enabled it.
+There is no such thing as `Enable-Migrations` anymore, you just add a Migration and you've enabled it.
 The command to add a migrations is: `dotnet ef migrations add <name>`.

 Remember that I created a Shared Class Library which targets .NET Standard?
 Well If you get the following error you've done the same as I did:
 ```